-Matter Arising 2: Governance - Reporting (operation) Impact Two points of inaccuracy were identified when reviewing the suite of pro Potential risk of: The external Project Manager's report (2 September 2022) incor overspend position (£217k) would be improved following receipt for the main entrance and generator works.
-It was confirmed that t been factored into the Cost Adviser's reporting of the forecast £21 Confusion as to the correct financial position.
+Matter Arising 2: Governance - Reporting (operation) Impact Two points of inaccuracy were identified when reviewing the suite of prog Potential risk of: The external Project Manager's report (2 September 2022) incorrectly stated that the forecast overspend position (£217k) would be improved following receipt of the landlord's contributions for the main entrance and generator works.
+It was confirmed that these contributions had already been factored into the Cost Adviser's reporting of the forecast £217k overspend; and The Welsh Government Project Progress Report (July 2022), at section 5, presented cash flow information showing all project funding to be expended by the end of 2022/23 - whereas the Confusion as to the correct financial position.
 A false sense of security in terms of project budget.
 Potentially misleading information presented to WG.
-The Welsh Government Project Progress Report (July 2022), at a information showing all project funding to be expended by the e Cost Adviser has presented a cash flow profile into 2023/24.
-Whilst noting these errors, the supporting reports appended to the abore position.
-It is also recognised that, in presenting the financial position up GPW Governance Board through the Capital Highlight Report, the original comporated.
-Recommendations Priority Key project reports should accurately reflect the supporting detailed financial reporting.
-Low Agreed Management Action Target Date Responsible Officer 2.1 Agreed.
+Cost Adviser has presented a cash flow profile into 2023/24.
+Whilst noting these errors, the supporting reports appended to the abo position.
+It is also recognised that, in presenting the financial position up GPW Governance Board through the Capital Highlight Report, the c incorporated.
+Recommendations Priority 2.1 Key project reports should accurately reflect the supporting deta Low Agreed Management Action Target Date Responsible Officer 2.1 Agreed.
 The October 2022 Project Manager's report, and the October 2022 Welsh Government PPR, had both been updated as recommended above.
-Actioned since fieldwork N/A October 2022 Welsh Government PPR, had both been updated as recommended above.
+Actioned since fieldwork N/A 23.87 16.17 · 38. · 33.

 Matter Arising 3: Financial Assurance - Risk & Contingency Management (operation) Impact The Cost Adviser confirmed the risk register had been updated in July 2022, in conjunction with a full review of the project budget - with the aim of identifying a clear overall position in terms of contingency and overspend.
 The construction risk register appended to the latest external Project Manager's Progress Report (October 2022) was dated April 2022.
 The risk register recorded total costed risks of £662k.
 Management have subsequently advised that, following further review, this has now been reduced to £363k.
 Project reports (including those to Capital Management Group) have not, to date, provided commentary on the total residual risk as per the risk register, and how this impacts the forecast overspend currently being reported.
 Management have confirmed that the costed risks had not, at the time of audit fieldwork, been incorporated into the forecast overspend.
 The project therefore faced additional cost pressures to those reported, if these risks materialised.
-Potential risk of: The UHB is unaware of potential future impacts to the project budget, from risks not yet materialised.
+The UHB is unaware of potential future impacts to the project budget, from risks not yet materialised.
 Decision making is not fully informed.
 This information should inform Capital Management Group decision making and communications with Welsh Government, in terms of whether the budget position is expected to worsen, or whether it is considered deliverable within the revised funding envelope.
-At the time of reporting, management confirmed that a further cost review exercise had incorporated the costed risks into the forecast outturn, revising the forecast overspend to \pounds 639k.
+At the time of reporting, management confirmed that a further cost review exercise had incorporated the costed risks into the forecast outturn, revising the forecast overspend to £639k.
 This has been reported to WG to seek additional funding support.
 Project reports should always be clear as to whether additional risks may impact (within a potential range of values), any reported forecast outturn.
 Recommendations Priority 3.1 The impact of the construction risks should be fully recognised at cost reports (and reported outturn position), highlighting any variances between remaining contingency funds and the residual value of costed risks.
 Medium